Writing with Precision

 |The final quotation marks should always come after any other punctuation marks, unless you are ending with a title or quote within a quote.||The teacher asked, "Did you all read chapter six entitled 'New Horizons'?"|

-that American English likes to place a comma or period inside a title or quotation, even though it doesn't
+that American English likes to place a comma or period inside a title or quotation, even though,

 belong there.
 To Brits this seems illogical.

 AmE On her resume, she'd characterized herself as "kind," "caring," and "considerate."

 BrE In her CV she'd characterised herself as "kind", "caring" and "considerate".

 |Colons and semi-colons are always placed outside quotation marks, as are question and exclamation marks not part of any title or words being quoted.||

 Have you ever heard Roger Whittaker's poignant 1970s environmental song "Why?"?

 |Brackets are convenient for parenthesizing comments, explanations or supplementary information without interrupting the flow of a sentence.
 The first brackets are rounded, and brackets inside brackets are squared.||Clearly, so-called "spamming" (i.e. bombarding tens of thousands of unsuspecting computer-users with e-mails [electronic messages] for advertising purposes) is a major curse of the 21st century.|

 |The dear old hyphen is found linking the elements of many compound nouns and adjectives.
 English allows plenty of scope for personal preference in this area, so there are few hard and fast rules.
 Generally speaking, hyphens are useful for linking compound elements that belong together syntactically.
 On occasion, they are indispensable.||Hot-dog